Bembridae: Genera

-Other authorities classify the genus Parabembras within the monotypic family Parabembridae and place Bembradium in the family Plectrogeniidae.
+The genus Bembradium, previously placed in here, is now known to belong to the family Plectrogeniidae.
+Other authorities classify the genus Parabembras within the monotypic family Parabembridae.

 Etymology

 Bembridae derives its name from its type genus Bembras which was coined by the French zoologist Georges Cuvier in 1829 but he did not explain its etymology.
 However, it is thought that it may come from an ancient Greek word for some sort of small fish, such as anchovy, sprat or smelt. which at least dates as far back as Aristotle.
 Cuvier applied this type of name to other genera he put forward, such as Synodontis, Salanx or Premnas.